 Those who believe that baptism is required for salvation are quick to use 1 Peter 3:21 as a “proof text,” because it states “baptism now saves you.”
 Was Peter really saying that the act of being baptized is what saves us?
-If he were, he would be contradicting many other passages of Scripture that clearly show people being saved (as evidenced by their receiving the Holy Spirit) prior to being baptized or without being baptized at all (like the thief on the cross in Luke 23:39-43).
+If he were, he would be contradicting many other passages of Scripture that clearly show people being saved (as evidenced by their receiving the Holy Spirit) prior to being baptized or without being baptized at all.
 A good example of someone who was saved before being baptized is Cornelius and his household in Acts 10.
 We know that they were saved before being baptized because they had received the Holy Spirit, which is the evidence of salvation (Romans 8:9; Ephesians 1:13; 1 John 3:24).
 The evidence of their salvation was the reason Peter allowed them to be baptized.
 Countless passages of Scripture clearly teach that salvation comes when one believes in the gospel, at which time he or she is sealed “in Christ with the Holy Spirit of promise” (Ephesians 1:13).

 An excellent explanation of this passage is given by Dr. Kenneth Wuest, author of Word Studies in the Greek New Testament.
 “Water baptism is clearly in the apostle’s mind, not the baptism by the Holy Spirit, for he speaks of the waters of the flood as saving the inmates of the ark, and in this verse, of baptism saving believers.
 But he says that it saves them only as a counterpart.
 That is, water baptism is the counterpart of the reality, salvation.
 It can only save as a counterpart, not actually.
 The Old Testament sacrifices were counterparts of the reality, the Lord Jesus.
 They did not actually save the believer, only in type.
 It is not argued here that these sacrifices are analogous to Christian water baptism.
 The author is merely using them as an illustration of the use of the word 'counterpart.'